lossanna/RestoreNet/data/data-wrangling-intermediate/README_intermediate-data.md

 - Table of location-independent species before native status of select seeded species was fixed.
 Produced in `01.R` and needed for `01-dependency.R`.

+## From `02_correct-monitoring-info.R`
+ - No output/edited pairs.
+ - Wrong events are used to match with `raw.row` of either `subplot` or `2x2` data, to know which rows to remove and replace.
+ - Corrected events are linked to the `raw.row` because the lists are in identical order (the fix is the same row as the wrong event).

+`02_2x2-wrong-monitor-events.csv`
+`02_2x2-wrong-monitor-events-corrected.csv`
+`02_subplot-wrong-monitor-events.csv`
+`02_subplot-wrong-monitor-events-corrected.csv`